 The great continent of Celaphania is the largest continent and the heart of civilization.
 In the center of Celaphania, and dividing northern and southern Celaphania, is the island-specked Medrean Sea.
 The regions of Armillia and Erylion are separated by the Pyridine Mountains, and Erylion is separated from Norithia by the Black Mountains.
 Between Vanamar and Glaven lies the Emerald Sea.
 On the western shores of the Medrean and south of Vanamar lies Glaven, and to the west of Glaven are the Great Barrier Mountains which have long been home to the ancient Dworghen Kingdoms.
-The Tulsan Sea and Corsaro Bay are south of Glaven, and further south of them lies the Wilderlands.
+The Tulsan Sea and Corsaro Bay are south of Glaven, and further south lies the Wilderlands.
 The region once known as Tulgusia, which is now the Southern Frontier, lies between Glaven and the Karghen Warhold.
-Northern Celaphania is connected to southern Celaphania by the Mesorian Isthmus.
+Northern Celaphania is connected to Southern Celaphania by the Mesorian Isthmus.

 The Olusian Sea is the southernmost sea connected to the Medrean Sea.
 The warm shallow waters of the Olusian have always provided a bounty of fish and shellfish, and has supported countless towns, port, and villages since the days of antiquity.

 The Sirian Sea is a shallow coastal sea to the west of the Southern Frontier of Celaphania.
 It is more of a large gulf than it is a sea, and it is often considered to be part of the Vast Sea.
-The Sirian Sea has extensive coral reefs and is speckled with unexplored islands.
+The Sirian Sea has extensive coral reefs and is speckled with countless unexplored islands.

 Great Barrier Mountains